Ayotheexplorer/C_programming/README.md

 # C_programming
-This is a C programming repo  for me to practice git and programming language
+This is a C programming repo
+I will practice C programming daily ⏰️
+⏰️ 2-3 hrs daily